syncfusion-content/xamarin-docs/Xamarin/SfSchedule/data-bindings.md

 {% endtabs %}

 ### Customizing the Drag and Drop environment
 Using [DragDropSettings](http://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.SfSchedule~DragDropSettings.html) property of schedule can handle the behavior of drag and drop in Schedule.
-The `DragDropSettings` contains the following properties,

-[AllowNavigate](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.DragDropSettings~AllowNavigate.html) - Using this boolean property can handle the Appointment dragging, whether navigate to next/previous view or not while dragging the appointment to the endpoint of the current view in Schedule.
-Default value of the `AllowNavigate` property is true and  Schedule will navigate to next/previous view when dragging the appointment the endpoint of the current view.
-[AutoNavigationDelay](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.DragDropSettings~AutoNavigationDelay.html) - Using this `TimeSpan` property can handle the navigation time when navigating to next/previous view while holding the dragged appointment.
-[AllowScroll](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.DragDropSettings~AllowScroll.html) - Using this boolean property can handle the Appointment dragging, whether scroll (below/above) the Schedule or not while dragging the appointment to the endpoint of the current view in Schedule.
-Default value of the `AllowScroll` property is true.
-[ShowTimeIndicator](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.DragDropSettings~ShowTimeIndicator.html) - Using this boolean property can handle the time indicator whether it should visible or not, which shows the dragged appointment current position time in time text slots.
-Default value of the `ShowTimeIndicator` property is true.
-[TimeIndicatorStyle](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.DragDropSettings~TimeIndicatorStyle.html) - Using this property can handle the time indicator style which contains [TextColor](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimeIndicatorStyle~TextColor.html), [TextSize](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimeIndicatorStyle~TextSize.html) and [TextFormat](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.TimeIndicatorStyle~TextFormat.html).

 {% tabs %}
 {% highlight c# %}
 DragDropSettings dragDropSettings = new DragDropSettings();
 dragDropSettings.AllowNavigate = true;
-dragDropSettings.AllowScroll = false;
+dragDropSettings.AllowScroll = true;
 var timeSpan = new TimeSpan(0, 0, 0, 1, 0);
 dragDropSettings.AutoNavigationDelay = timeSpan;
 dragDropSettings.ShowTimeIndicator = true;
 dragDropSettings.TimeIndicatorStyle = timeIndicatorStyle;
 schedule.DragDropSettings = dragDropSettings;
+{% endhighlight %}
+{% endtabs %}

+#### Disabling navigation when dragging appointment
+Using [AllowNavigate](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.DragDropSettings~AllowNavigate.html) boolean property can handle the Appointment dragging, whether navigate to next/previous view or not while dragging the appointment to the endpoint of the current view in Schedule.
+Default value of the `AllowNavigate` property is true and  Schedule will navigate to next/previous view when dragging the appointment the endpoint of the current view.

+{% tabs %}
+{% highlight c# %}
+dragDropSettings.AllowNavigate = false;
+{% endhighlight %}
+{% endtabs %}

+#### Handling navigation delay while holding dragged appointment
+Using [AutoNavigationDelay](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.DragDropSettings~AutoNavigationDelay.html)  `TimeSpan` property can handle the navigation time when navigating to next/previous view while holding the dragged appointment.

+{% tabs %}
+{% highlight c# %}
+var timeSpan = new TimeSpan(0, 0, 0, 1, 0);
+dragDropSettings.AutoNavigationDelay = timeSpan;
+{% endhighlight %}
+{% endtabs %}

+#### Disabling scroll when dragging appointment
+Using [AllowScroll](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.DragDropSettings~AllowScroll.html) boolean property can handle the Appointment dragging, whether scroll (below/above) the Schedule or not while dragging the appointment to the endpoint of the current view in Schedule.
+Default value of the `AllowScroll` property is true.

+{% tabs %}
+{% highlight c# %}
+dragDropSettings.AllowScroll = false;
+{% endhighlight %}
+{% endtabs %}

+#### Disabling dragging time indicator
+[ShowTimeIndicator](https://help.syncfusion.com/cr/cref_files/xamarin/sfschedule/Syncfusion.SfSchedule.XForms~Syncfusion.SfSchedule.XForms.DragDropSettings~ShowTimeIndicator.html) - Using this boolean property can handle the time indicator whether it should visible or not, which shows the dragged appointment current position time in time text slots.
+Default value of the `ShowTimeIndicator` property is true.

+{% tabs %}
+{% highlight c# %}
+dragDropSettings.ShowTimeIndicator = false;
 {% endhighlight %}
 {% endtabs %}